Zum Hauptinhalt springen

 Vitamin K is a fat-soluble vitamin which is essential for blood clotting.
 It also plays a role in bone health.

-People who take anticoagulant medicines such as warfarin are at risk of bleeding.
+People who take anticoagulant medicines such as Warfarin are at risk of bleeding.
 Regular blood tests are needed to check on how quickly the blood clots.
 The aim is to get the dose of warfarin just right so that the blood does not clot as easily as normal, but not so much as to cause bleeding problems.
 If the dose of the anticoagulant is too high then bleeding can become a problem.
 Phytomenadione is given as an antidote to bleeding caused by anticoagulant medicines such as warfarin.
 It is likely to be given by injection in hospital.

 If a person who is taking a medicine like warfarin needs to have an operation at short notice then the effects of the anticoagulant medicine will need to be reversed before the surgery takes place.
 Vitamin K is given to reduce the risk of bleeding during the surgery.